ScottWe/solidity-1/tutorials/5_client_data.md

 First, let's make the compositional invariant concrete.
 By definition, the compositional invariant is a predicate over process configurations.
-Therefore, we add the following definition at the top of `cmodel.c`:
+Therefore, we add the following definition to `cmodel.c`:

 ```cpp
 // The `True` compositional invariant.